superfaceai/station/README.md

 SdkExecutionError: Request ended with network error: reject
 ```

 When you are testing with mocked traffic (using `yarn test`), it means that the request didn't match any recordings and was rejected.
 Try rerecording the traffic using `yarn test:record`.
-You can also debug the matching behavior with `DEBUG=nock*` env variable,
+You can also debug the matching behavior with `DEBUG=nock*` env variable.

 ## Security